-In line with Statutory guidance the Headteacher can decide to permanently exclude a student in response to a serious breach, or persistent breaches, of the school's behaviour policy; and where allowing the student to remain in school would seriously harm the education or welfare of the student or others in the school (DfE, July 2022).
+In line with Statutory guidance the Headteacher can decide to permanently exclude a student in response to a serious breach, or persistent breaches, of the school's behaviour policy; and where allowing the student to remain in school would seriously harm the education or the education or welfare of the pupil or others such as staff or pupils in the school.
+(DfE, September 2023).